Arlen22/TiddlyWiki5-production/README.md

 The best way to do this is probably to add a plugin to the plugins directory in each TiddlyWiki installation which would modify the required templates accordingly, but you could also include a data folder containing the templates outside of the synchronised folder structure, but at the same relative path containing the modified plugins.

-But if you don't want to use a plugin or a relative data folder, you could use this code which first tries to load the CDN, then loads a local copy (in this case from TiddlyServer's tiddlywiki installation, which requires TiddlyServer 2.1.5).
+But if you don't want to use a plugin or a relative data folder, you could use this code which first tries to load the CDN, then loads a local copy (in this case from TiddlyServer's tiddlywiki installation, which requires TiddlyServer).
 Place this code inside a script tag at the same place as before, then call the load function as shown at the bottom of the script.

 This code would be inserted into one of several tiddlers in `$:/core/templates/`.